Banking-Analytics-Lab/GeoClaimFrequency/Alternative Geo Data/Readme.md

 - `osm14corine2000_feature_extract.py`

-This script constructs environmental features for each postcode using **OpenStreetMap (OSM) 2014** data combined with **CORINE Land Cover 2000**.
+This script constructs environmental features for each postcode using OpenStreetMap (OSM) 2014 data combined with CORINE Land Cover 2000.
 Features are computed at multiple spatial radii.

 ---